Chia-Network/chialisp-web/docs/operators.md

 - The `extension` is an unsigned (up to 32-bit in size) integer indicating the set of extensions available in the softfork guard.
 - The `program` is executed with the specified `arguments`.
 The output is always either null or termination of the program if it failed.

-Here is a CLVM example using the `coinid` operator described in the [CHIP-0011 Operators](#chip-0011-operators) section:
+Here is a CLVM example using the `coinid` operator described in the [Other Cryptography](#other-cryptography) section:

 ```chialisp
 (softfork